CasualGitUser/lua-signals/README.md

 # lua-signals

 ### Importing
 This is a roblox library.
 Some methods are type annotated, so using normal lua will cause errors.
+Simply copy the code from main.lua into a module.
 ```lua
 local Signal = require(PathToModule)
 local createSignal = Signal.createSignal